darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/demos/tf/README.md

 terraform apply -target="module.gw_alb"
 ```

-Note: Terraform prints a warning whenever `-target` is used ("this flag is not recommended for production use").
-That's expected here, for it is how we provision one demo at a time and is not a sign anything is wrong.
+> **NOTE**: Terraform warns whenever `-target` is used because it produces a partial apply.
+In this repository, that's intentional; the flag is used only to provision or destroy an individual demo.

-## Provision all Demo Load Balancers
+## Deploy All Demos

 ```bash
 terraform apply